Little Gaddesden: Environment

 The Ashridge Estate that surrounds the village is a 5000 acre area of open countryside and woodland on the edge of the Chiltern Hills, with a rich variety of wildlife including fallow deer and muntjac.
 There are large areas of mature woodlands with carpets of spring bluebells and fine autumnal displays, along with the panorama from the Bridgewater Monument.

 Economy

-Local amenities include the Alford Arms public house, Bridgewater Arms public house, Little Gaddesden village shop and post office, Munn's Farm Shop, Ivinghoe Beacon, Pitstone Windmill, Frithsden Vineyard, Gaddesden Place, the Gaddesden Estate, Walter Swinburn racing stables, Stocks House, Ashridge Business School also known as Ashridge House, London Gliding Club, Dunstable Downs and Whipsnade Zoo.
+Local amenities include the Alford Arms public house, Bridgewater Arms public house, Little Gaddesden Village Shop and Post Office, Munn's Farm Shop, Ivinghoe Beacon, Pitstone Windmill, Frithsden Vineyard, Gaddesden Place, the Gaddesden Estate, Walter Swinburn racing stables, Stocks House, Ashridge Business School also known as Ashridge House, London Gliding Club, Dunstable Downs and Whipsnade Zoo.

 Education

 Little Gaddesden Church of England primary school is a primary school with approximately 100 students (aged 4–11).
-The school is voluntarily aided and is linked with the Diocese of St. Albans.
+The school is voluntarily-aided and is linked with the Diocese of St. Albans.
 Vicars Bell was headmaster of the school for 34 years (1929-1963).

 Sport

-Little Gaddesden plays host to a variety of sports clubs, this includes badminton, Little Gaddesden bowls & croquet club, Little Gaddesden cricket club (which has both senior and junior teams), a junior football club, a tennis club, and Ashridge golf club.
+Little Gaddesden plays host to a variety of sports clubs, this includes badminton, Little Gaddesden Bowls & Croquet club, Little Gaddesden Cricket Club (which plays in the Mid-Bucks League), a junior football club, a tennis club, and Ashridge golf club.